MechanisM/django-hero/README.md

 *   attribute:: image_locked

-    Override locked achievement default image
+    Override default locked achievement image

 *   attribute:: image_unlocked

-    Override unlocked achievement default image
+    Override default unlocked achievement image

 *   attribute:: image_secret

-    Override hidden achievement default image
+    Override default hidden achievement image

+*   attribute:: events

+    A list of events that can possibly trigger this achievement to be unlocked.

+*   method:: unlock

+    This method returns whether or not this achievement should be unlocked for a user.
+    'state' is guarnteed to have a "user" key, as well as any other custom data you provide.
+It should return either a 'AchievementUnlocked' instance, or 'None'.

-Achievement's are saved to the DB.
-This way you can use Django's ORM to query your achievements.
+Achievement's are saved to the DB aswell.
+This way you can use Django's ORM to query achievements.

 - Sjoerd Arendsen